-- 470. Topics in Political Theory (5).
+470. Topics in Political Theory (5).
 Pr., GV 101 or GV 102.

 An examination of selected ideas and writers in the general field of political philosophy.
-Specific topic emphasis to be determined by the instructor. - 480.
-Voting Behavior (5).
+Specific topic emphasis to be determined by the instructor.

+- 480. Voting Behavior (5).
 Pr., GV 101 and Junior standing.
 Analyzes the personal, social, and constitutional basis of the behavior of electorates. - 484.
 Seminar in Urban Studies (5).
 Pr., GV 101 and GV 102.
-Analyzes selected problems confronting urban dwellers today.
+Analyzes selected problems confronting urban dwellers today. - 485.
+Thesis in Urban Studies (5).
+Pr., 15 hrs.
+Urban Studies courses and Junior standing.
+Field research on a selected topic relating to urban life. - 486.
+Studies in Urbanization (5).
+Pr., Permission of Instructor or a declared major in Urban Studies.